 This outcome seemed to vindicate the British opponents of the war in America--Edmund Burke, Charles Fox, and William Pitt--who said that the war was unnecessary and unwinnable because of the resoluteness of the Americans in fighting for their liberty, and therefore the war should have been avoided by giving the Americans what they wanted--the right to consent to their own governments--so that sovereignty would be divided between the colonial legislatures and Parliament.

-Some British historians have blamed William Howe for the blunder of not destroying the Continental Army in Manhattan when he had the chance to do so.
+Some British historians have blamed Richard Howe for the blunder of not destroying the Continental Army in Manhattan when he had the chance to do so.
 But other historians have argued that even if the Continental Army had been demolished in 1776, and Washington had been either killed or captured, the Americans could have continued the war with a new army, and the outcome would have been the same.

 There is no way to answer this historical "what if" question.
 It all depends on the resoluteness of the American commitment--"our lives, our fortunes, and our sacred honor"--to a war of independence among the Continental Congress and ordinary Americans.
-In the spring of 1779, William Howe had called for a special inquiry in the House of Commons on the conduct of the war so that Howe could defend himself against his critics.
+In the spring of 1779, Richard Howe had called for a special inquiry in the House of Commons on the conduct of the war so that Howe could defend himself against his critics.
 Those defending Howe claimed that British forces could never defeat the Americans because the Americans were almost unanimous in their hostility to British rule.
 Howe's opponents, however, claimed that only one fourth to one third of the Americans were committed rebels, and that many were loyalists.
 Today, some historians estimate that the Loyalists were about 20 per cent of the populace.

 In any case, it is clear that the success of the American rebellion did not require anything close to unanimity in support of independence.
 There were many Loyalists.
 Many Americans welcomed the British and even joined their army.
 But there were enough Americans showing the evolved natural resistance to dominance in their hostility to British rule to deny victory to the otherwise invincible British military.